The Self-Petition Visa: Applying for a Visa Without a Job Offer

-Only slightly less impressive than EB-1’s “extraordinary ability” is the EB-2 “exceptional ability.”
+Only slightly less impressive than EB-1 visa’s “extraordinary ability” is the EB-2 “exceptional ability.”
 Much like the EB-1(a), you need to show that you have something special.
 There are two paths to the EB-2: one path includes a sponsor (i.e. an employer) and one path leads to a self-petition.

-In order to self-petition, you’ll need to show that either a) you have an advanced degree or foreign equivalent (or that you have a bachelor’s degree or equivalent plus five years of experience in the field), OR that you have exceptional ability.
-You can show exceptional ability by providing evidence of three of the following:
+In order to self-petition for a visa, you’ll need to show that either a) you have an advanced degree or foreign equivalent (or that you have a bachelor’s degree or equivalent plus five years of experience in the field), OR that you have exceptional ability.
+You can show exceptional ability by providing evidence of three of the following things:

 - At least 10 years of full-time experience in the field in which you’re applying;

 - A license or certification for a profession;

 - A high salary relative to others in the field;